 This part of the story is very similar to Julia Donaldson’s A Squash and a Squeeze, in that a small dwelling becomes unbearably overcrowded with creatures, upsetting the original inhabitant.
 Donaldson’s story is created more like a modern fable with a message about not complaining about the size of your house, but this is a purely comic tale in which the reader is invited to guess at what the wily rat is up to.

-The battle scene is a busy scene where all the invaders come together.
+The big struggle scene is a busy scene where all the invaders come together.

 Then Strat climbed in at the cat flap and yelled, “EVERYBODY OUT!”